100 Years of Public Health

 In 2016, another quality improvement project was completed for reproductive health and wellness and the clinic was converted to electronic medical records.
 Immunizations and the Child and Adolescent clinics were also converted to electronic medical records.
 People first language was adopted into the Ebola Plan, the Strategic National Stockpile Plan, the Information Sharing Plan and the Pandemic Influenza Plan.

-In 2018, the health district achieved Public Health Accreditation and moved to a new facility.
+In 2018, the health district achieved Public Health Accreditation and moved to a new facility on the same property in Xenia.
 Community health issues addressed by the district included drug overdose deaths, obesity, first trimester care for pregnant women, and falls in senior adults.
 We also achieved accreditation for the Home Visiting program from Healthy Families America.

 Adapted from “A History of Public Health in Greene County” by William P. McCullough